-Weasels are primarily nocturnal, small carnivores living across North America.
-They live a solitary lifestyle and have a varied diet?
+Weasels are nocturnal, small mammals living across North America.
+They live a solitary lifestyle and have a varied diet.

 What Do Weasels Eat?

 Weasels are opportunistic hunters.
-They feed multiple times a day and also store food for later use.
-They will hunt anything they find, including mice, rats, and voles, which make up more than 80% of their diet.
+They feed up to 10 times a day and are also known to store food for later use.
+They will hunt any small animals they find, including mice, rats, and voles, which make up more than 80% of their diet.

 Weasels will also feed on frogs, lizards, birds, eggs, small snakes, and rabbits.
-They will steal hens from farmers if they have a chance to do so.
-During summer, they will occasionally eat berries.
+They are known to steal hens from farms if they have a chance, and during summer, will occasionally eat berries.

-Weasels are known for eating small fish, amphibians, turtles, hedgehogs, and invertebrates when no other prey is available.
-In the northern region, weasels also prey on collared lemmings.
+Weasels will eat small fish, amphibians, turtles, hedgehogs, and invertebrates when no other prey is available.
+In northern regions, weasels also prey on collared lemmings.

-There are three species of weasels living in North America, and they vary in appearance, size, and feeding habits.
+There are three species of weasel living in North America, and they vary in appearance, size, and feeding habits.

 Least Weasel